Program Staff

 Alecia grew up in metro Atlanta and attended Teen Challenge.
 Since graduating the program Alecia has trained with and worked for Teen Challenge in various capacities.
 Alecia desires to guide and disciple teens in ways that weren’t available to her as a young person.
 Alecia is considerate, understanding, ambitious and passionate.
 Alecia enjoys reading, fishing, and playing board games.
 She loves spending time with her family and watching God restore relationships.

-Melissa Carragher, Residential Staff
+Melissa Carragher, Program Assistant

 Born and raised in New York, Long Island Melissa grew up with great family values, and strived in academics and athletics.
 Melissa furthered her education, and from an early age wanted to work with youth.
 Her passion in life is to help the lost and the broken-hearted.
 She has previously worked in residential settings with young women and is happy to be working with teens now, a dream she has had since her youth.